fe1n3/Zain_AI_Hackathon_Data/README.md

 The generated CSV files will be saved in the `ZainAI_MockData/` directory, organized by scenario.

-## Data Quality Features

-The generated datasets include realistic data quality issues to simulate real-world scenarios:

-- **Missing Values**: ~10% of data points are randomly set to null
-- **Duplicates**: ~5% duplicate rows are added
-- **Typos**: ~5% of text fields contain character errors
-- **Outliers**: ~5% of numeric fields have extreme values
-- **Inconsistencies**: Varied formatting and data entry patterns

-This makes the datasets ideal for:
-- Data cleaning and preprocessing practice
-- ETL pipeline development
-- Data quality assessment tools
-- ML model robustness testing

 ## Customization

 - To change the number of rows, modify the `range` values in `generate_mock_data.py`.
-- To adjust data quality issues, modify the `dirty_level` parameter in the `inject_noise()` function.
 - You can adjust the fields, categories, or logic in the script to fit your needs.